nuxeo/nuxeo-drive/docs/support.md

 Here is a page where you can see the OS vendors and versions as well as the browsers we are currently supporting; but also the Python version we are currently using.

+## Nuxeo Platform

+Nuxeo Drive supports all versions currently supported by Nuxeo.
+The **only requirement** is to always have the Nuxeo Drive addon up-to-date.

+The current Nuxeo Drive version supports:

+- Nuxeo Platform 7.10
+- Nuxeo Platform 8.10
+- Nuxeo Platform 9.10
+- Nuxeo Platform SNAPSHOT

+History:

+- `2018-01-29` (v3.0.4): dropped support for Nuxeo Platform 6.10

 ## OS

 List of officially supported platform vendors and versions: